Amish Visit-In-Person Tour – An Officially Designated Lancaster County Heritage Tour

 Certainly, visitors to Lancaster seek out meaningful personal contact with the Amish, an experience many hope for but invariably are unable to realize.
 Imagine visiting three Amish properties where our longstanding relationships allow you to become their guests during your stay.
 This tour is limited to 14 people to provide maximum personal contact as we visit the Amish on the farm, at work, and at home.

-Pricing at Door (Book online for lowest price)
+Pricing at Door (Book online for discounted price)

 $61.95 ages 13+